MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/features/repl.md

 ```

 ## Using the `copy` Command

-The REPL will keep a history of the commands that you have entered into it during the session.
-The `copy` command paste those commands into the clipboard:
+The REPL keeps a history of the commands entered during the session.
+The `copy` command adds the history to the clipboard so you can paste them into your app:

 ```text
 >>> copy
 Copying history to clipboard.
 ```

-This allows you to try to debug commands in the REPL, and then promptly update your test code.